 The disease load of diabetes is high throughout the world—but particularly so in our country.
 The reason behind is an amalgamation of genetic causes and an unhealthy lifestyle.
 While we cannot change much about our genetic makeup, it is the ‘lifestyle’ bit of ourselves that we can alter for a healthier way of living.

 Scientists are working hard to find new ways of coping with diabetes—as it covers a broad spectrum of health issues.
-Now, there are developments and new cures that help in better management and even reversal of this disease.
+Now, there are developments and new cures that help in better management by competent diabetes specialists.
 Read on to find these diabetes breakthroughs:

 1-Stem cell implants: